Commands to manage your account, check storage quotas, and troubleshoot common storage issues

 To check the file and directory sizes in the current directory:

-# Don't forget the dot in the end of the command
+# Don't forget the dot at the end of the command

 du -hd1 .